AltSysrq/avalanche/SPEC.md

 Syntax III --- Macro Processing
 -------------------------------

-Macros in avalanche come in three flavours:
+Macros in avalanche come in four flavours:

 - Expander macros occur anywhere but must be explicitly referenced using an Expander syntax unit.
 They are substituted before any implcit macro